Amrit-S/analysis-tool-website/README.md

 - `pred_model`: Contains compacted shards of final CNN layers and weights.
 - `constants.js`: Relevent constants for cnn workflow.

-### Segmentation
+#### Segmentation

-The segmentation process is responsible for taking in a photographic image, utilizing UNET to make an image extracting all cell borders, and then using post-segmentation techniques to extract cellular information on all cells dissected from the image.
+The segmentation process is responsible for taking in a photographic image, utilizing UNET to make an image prediction extracting all cell borders, and then using post-segmentation techniques to extract cellular information on all cells dissected from the image prediction.
 At intermediate parts of its process, it will create complementary overlay images, depicting an overlay of the predicted segmentation on top of the original image given for comparison purposes.
 The process itself is a combination of deep learning using tensorflow/keras paired with machine learning libraries such as sklearn, with most segmentation and analysis code written in python called by `routes/services` using a spawning module with batch iteration to offset large loads.

 In general, the workflow for segmentation is the following: a route is activated in `routes/segmentation`, which makes copies of all passed image data to `segmentation/workflow/raw_img`, saves 256 x 256 cropped versions of them under `segmentation/workflow/cropped_img`, and then pipelines the cropped images to `services/segmentation` to 1) segment the results into cellborders (saved in `segmentation/workflow/unet_img`) using spawning libraries on `segmentation/workflow/python/segmentCells.py` 2) analyze those results using spawning libraries on `segmentation/workflow/python/analyzeCells.py` which produces intermediate overlay images under `segmentation/workflow/colored_img` as needed.
 These final cellular results are then passed back to the original route, and written out to the response body.